-• Retention Awards.
+Retention Awards.
 Retention Awards are provided to eligible employees and consultants as an incentive to remain in service with the company during the four-year term of the Retention Plan.
 Each participant may be awarded a number of notional interests, each, a "Retention Unit", with each Retention Unit representing a right to receive payment of his or her proportionate interest of the annual retention pool for each such calendar year.
-A total of 100,000 Retention Units are authorized for issuance under the Retention Plan.
-Each annual retention pool under the 2021-2024 Retention Plan will be \$25,000,000.
-Such Retention Units vest on December 31 of each calendar year during the term of the plan, commencing December 31, 2021, subject to the participant's continued service through such vesting date.
+A total of 100,000 Retention Units are authorized for issuance under the Retention Units vest on December 31 of each calendar year during the term of the plan, commencing December 31, 2021, subject to the participant's continued service through such vesting date.
 Upon vesting, a participant receives a cash payment in respect of his or her proportionate share of the annual retention pool (based on the number of Retention Units outstanding and eligible for payment as of such date), which payment will be made no later than the last day of the calendar month following the applicable vesting date.
-For certain participants, including the named executive officers, 50% of the estimated annual payment is paid to the participant in July of each calendar year based on the annual retention pool, with the remaining portion of the payment due to a participant in respect of his Retention Units for the calendar year paid following the end of the year as described above.
+For certain participant, including the named executive officers, 50% of the estimated annual payment is paid to the payment due to a participant in respect of his Retention Units for the calendar year paid following the end of the year as described above.